What is Mandala Art?

 The mandala is red, white, blue, and pink on a royal blue background.

-Red, White, and Blue Mandala Apron
+Shop the Red, White, and Blue Mama Mandala

 This mandala is on a completely black background with bright red, blue, and green shapes, lines, and dots.
 I call it the “trippy” mandala because it remind me of those laser effects at late night music festivals that make people who are tripping go crazy.
 Really it’s a play with the primary colors of light.
 With the light of the screen it’s like they’re glowing in the dark.